 The application must address the effects resulting from the scale and type of the business, traffic generation, access safety and hours of operation, depending on which particular standards are not met.

-In the Residential Central City zone, any non-residential activity that is not already provided for under other rules is permitted, if it meets the following standards:
+In the High Density Residential zone within the Central City, home occupation activities not already provided for under other rules are permitted, if they meet the following standards:

-• Maximum gross floor area of 40m² (including any area of outdoor storage).
+• Maximum total floor area of 40m² (including any area of outdoor storage).

 • Only people who live permanently on the site can be employed in the activity.